discordeno/discordeno/website/docs/getting-started.md

 ```

 :::tip[Naming of functions in Discordeno]
-Most of the functions in Discordeno tend to be very explicit in what they will do and be similar to how discord calls their endpoints in the documentation.
+Most of the functions in Discordeno are explicit in what they do and named similar to what Discord calls the endpoint in the documentation.

-Also, helper methods from Discordeno will always perform a single action only.
-They will never call multiple Discord endpoints.
+Discordeno's methods always perform one action only.
+A method will never call multiple Discord endpoints.
 :::

 ## Understanding Desired Properties in Discordeno

-If we ran the code from above, for example on the ready event, the bot will send a message in the channel you specified, as long as it has the permissions to do so, with the content of "Hello world.
+If we ran the code above (for example, by putting the code inside the ready event), the bot will send a message in the channel you specified (as long as it has the permissions to do so) with the content "Hello world.
 This is test message from Discordeno.".
-However, if we log to the console the message object we are getting, we won't see many, if any, values on it.
-This is also the case from the events such as `MessageCreate`, but why is that?
-Well, this is a Discordeno feature called `Desired properties`.
+However, if we log to the console the message object that Discordeno return, we won't see many, if any, values on it.
+This is also the case for other events such as `MessageCreate`.
+But why is that?
+Well, this is because of a Discordeno feature called `Desired properties`.

-Desired properties is a feature to allow for a smaller memory impact on your application for properties that you don't use.
-An example may be the channel topic, you might not be interested in knowing the topic of a channel, however, Discord will always give it to you making your code have to deal with values that you will not use but still consume memory.
-This is why Discordeno requires you to explicitly set ahead of time the properties that you want/use.
+Desired properties is a feature that reduce the memory usage of your application by removing properties that you don't use.
+For example, you might not be interested in knowing the topic of a channel, but Discord will always return it, therefore consuming more memory.
+This is why Discordeno requires you to explicitly set the properties that you want to keep and use.

-You can set these from the `bot.transformers.desiredProperties` object.
-This will contain an object for every type that supports this feature, such as `Message` or `Interaction` for example, inside which you will find the single properties with a boolean value, or an object with more properties inside.
-Discordeno will default everything to false and you can set the values you need to true manually like this:
+You can set which property you want to keep in the `bot.transformers.desiredProperties` object.
+Discordeno will default everything to false and you can set the values you want to keep to true manually like this:

 ```ts
 bot.transformers.desiredProperties.message.id = true